Can a company or trust invest through Harmoney?

 On the event of your death, ownership of your account will be transferred to your estate.
 Our service team will make the necessary arrangements to operate the account in conjunction with the executor of your estate.

-In the event of a borrower’s death, their estate will assume responsibility for the loan.
+In the event of a Borrower’s death, their estate will assume responsibility for the loan.
 This situation is typically managed by our collections team in conjunction with the executor of the estate.
+If the Borrower has Payment Protect and a claim is approved under Complete Cover, the remaining debt will be waived.

 Harmoney has a proactive collections management process that is strongly structured and regimented.
 You do not have to manage collections personally.
 You can find out more about our collections process here.